Holic75/Baldurs-gate-dnd-3.5/README.md

 - Project Image now has only 50% of caster level
 - Duration of Bless, Protection from Evil, Armor of Faith, Barkskin, Resist Fire/Cold, Ghost Armor and Spirit Armor was changed to 1 min/level
 - Duration of Blur and Aid was changed to 5 rounds/level
 - Duration of Luck was changed to 1 round/level
-- Iwd Poison spell now deals 1 poison damage per 6 levels of the caster per second.
+- Iwd Poison spell now deals 1 poison damage per 6 levels of the caster per second
-- Duration of Defensive Harmony was increased to 1 round/level and it now gives + 4 AC bonus in all games.
+- Duration of Defensive Harmony was increased to 1 round/level and it now gives + 4 AC bonus in all games
-- Duration of Negative Plane Protection was increased to 5 round/level.
+- Duration of Negative Plane Protection was increased to 5 round/level
+- Most items and spells that were setting character stats to certain values not give a bonus instead
+- Character stat bonuses from items and spells are no longer cumultive (except Righteous might STR bonus)
+- Belt of Fortitude now gives permanent bonus to Constitution

 ### New Spells